DUNE/p3s/documents/src/JOB.md

 ---

 # Running a job
+## Resources

+Keep in mind that when you "submit a job" all you are doing is sending a record containing all the info necessary for running a particular executable, to the p3s database.
+The system (p3s) will then match this job with a live and available batch slot in CERN Tier-0 facility and deploy the payload to it, which means

+* typically very low latency of job execution since you are not waiting for a HTConfor or other queue; in some cases such as busy HT Condor queues gains can be quite substantial

+* you don't have to run batch commands yourself

+* ease of automation since same template can be used in automated submission

+* easy to read tabulated view of all of your jobs in the p3s monitor which is a Web application

+* the identity under which jobs are executed is not your identity but the production identity...
+This can be helpful or not helpful depending on situation, and path permissions need to be thought through.
+The NP04 group at CERN has access to various EOS and some AFS directories so this can be made to work

 ## An example of the job description

 The following example (with rather arbitrary attributes, file names and variables) demonstrates